matkv/matkv.dev/content/library/_index.md

 title = "Library"
 +++

-This is a placeholder for the library.
+This is the library.
+For now, only book reviews are implemented, but I'm planning to add movie reviews in the future.